Everyday Wanderer Logo

 If you plan to drive in Montana, I-90 and I-94 feed in from the Dakotas and run horizontally across the southern portion of the state connecting Billings, Bozeman, Butte, and Missoula before continuing to Coeur d’Alene, Idaho, and Spokane, Washington.
 And I-15 runs north from Idaho connecting the cities of Butte, Helena, and Great Falls before reaching the Canadian border.

-Note: Ridesharing and taxi service can be limited in Montana, even in the state’s larger cities.
+Sage Advice: Ridesharing and taxi service can be limited in Montana, even in the state’s larger cities.

 What to Eat in Montana